-What should really bring fear to Apple is the fact they do not have such a sizable registered gaming community from which to call upon, little own a dynamic gaming platform as Xbox.
-All in all if executed properly the fact Xbox Music combines multi-platform with a blend of access, ownership and personalised radio – it may represent the single most important music play of this second decade of the 21st century.
+What should really scare Apple is the fact they do not have such a sizable registered gaming community from which to call upon, little own such a dynamic gaming platform.
+All in all if executed properly the fact Xbox Music combines multiplatform with a blend of access, ownership and personalized radio – it could represent the single most important music place of this second decade of the 21st century.

 On the flip side, what are the key areas that may suggest Microsoft will not deliver on the hype?

 Firstly, there is the obvious fact of several previous failures in the music arena from MSN music to Zune.
-Intertwined with this was lack lustre user experience coupled with poor operational execution and devices that quite frankly were as appealing as a brick.
-So Microsoft’s history is what is working against Xbox Music.
+Intertwined with this was lack luster user experience coupled with poor operational execution and devices that quite frankly were as appealing as a brick.
+So, Microsoft’s history is what is working against Xbox Music.

 It is unarguable that user experience will be one of the critical factors in determining the success of Xbox Music.
 Seamless usage between devices including desktop, tablet and mobile will all be key to ensuring optimum consumer uptake.

 However, the fact Microsoft holds only a tiny 7% market share in the mobile OS space is a massive mountain to climb and one which it must do as a matter of urgency if it is to serious take on Apple and it’s iPhone little own Android which is outselling iPhone on a 4:1 ratio on a global basis.